Doctor of Philosophy

 Lastly, the minimum energy method for active shielding is applied to several MR fringe field type problems.
 Shields are designed to conform to rooms within an imaging facility for the purpose of controlling the magnetic footprint of an MR system.
 The MR room itself it designed to house an active shield, along with rooms adjacent to the MR room and a small equipment cabinet located inside the MR room is also fitted with a shield.
 The performance of the shields is calculated, and the feasibility of such shields is discussed.

 Haw, Dustin W., "High power systems for dynamic field control and shielding in the MR environment" (2011).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
-Paper 313.
+Electronic Thesis and Dissertation Repository.
+313.